 - 2.1.
-When the Authority undertakes consultation on Code amendment proposals, it will design its process to comply with the basic standards for consultation established by case law specifically the principles of consultation specified by the Court of Appeal in 1993.
-The Authority interprets those principles as being as follows: - (a) there are no universal requirements as to the form of consultation, and any type of interaction (whether oral or written) that allows adequate expression and consideration of views will be sufficient. - (b) consultation must be allowed sufficient time, and genuine effort must be made.
+When the Authority undertakes consultation on Code amendment proposals, it will design its process to comply with the basic standards for consultation established by case law specifically the principles of consultation specified by the Court of Appeal in 1993.5 The Authority interprets those principles as being as follows: - (a) there are no universal requirements as to the form of consultation, and any type of interaction (whether oral or written) that allows adequate expression and consideration of views will be sufficient. - (b) consultation must be allowed sufficient time, and genuine effort must be made.

-&lt;sup>5 Wellington International Airport Ltd v Air New Zealand [1993] 1 NZLR 671.
+5 Wellington International Airport Ltd v Air New Zealand [1993] 1 NZLR 671.

-- (c) consultation involves the statement of a proposal not yet finally decided on, listening to what others have to say, considering their responses, and then deciding what to do. - (d) for consultation to be meaningful, the Authority must make available sufficient information to enable parties who are consulted to be adequately informed to make "intelligent and useful" responses. - (e) the word "consultation" does not require agreement (although it does require more than mere telling, or presenting).
+- (c) consultation involves the statement of a proposal not yet finally decided on, listening to what others have to say, considering their responses, and then deciding what to do. - (d) for consultation to be meaningful, the Authority must make available sufficient information to enable parties who are consulted to be adequately informed to make "intelligent and useful" responses. - (e) interested parties can not complain if they do not avail themselves of the opportunity to provide feedback. - (f) the word "consultation" does not require agreement (although it does require more than mere telling, or presenting).
 The Authority recognises that this principle is particularly relevant in relation to its objective and functions.
 With regard to many of the issues that the Authority is required to deal with, industry stakeholders have widely divergent views and the issues may have been unresolved for many years.
-The Authority recognises that it is charged with breaking such deadlocks by making decisions in relation to those matters. - (f) "consultation" cannot be equated with "negotiation".
-Negotiation implies a process that has as its objective arriving at agreement (although in consultation the tendency is, at least, to seek consensus). - (g) the Authority must approach the matter with an open mind, and must be prepared to change or even start a process afresh.
+The Authority recognises that it is charged with breaking such deadlocks by making decisions in relation to those matters. - (g) "consultation" cannot be equated with "negotiation".
+Negotiation implies a process that has as its objective arriving at agreement (although in consultation the tendency is, at least, to seek consensus). - (h) the Authority must approach the matter with an open mind, and must be prepared to change or even start a process afresh.